tahoma2d/tahoma2d_docs/source/painting_animation_levels.rst

 - The **Gap Check** highlights with *magenta lines* the gaps that can be automatically closed by using the **Tape** tool (|tape|) with its current settings; if you change the **Distance** and **Angle** values of the Tape tool, while the check is activated, you can check interactively if the gaps that are detected.

- .. note:: Please note that the **Tape** tool **Opacity** value will affect the display of the Gap Check in Toonz Raster levels, so if it is set to the default value of 1, you will not be able to see anything with the Gap Check function.
+ .. note:: Please note that the **Tape** tool **Opacity** value will affect the display of the Gap Check in Smart Raster levels, so if it is set to the default value of 1, you will not be able to see anything with the Gap Check function.
 Set it to 255 instead, to be able to use this check.

 - The **Fill Check** displays all the well-defined areas that can be filled with colors in grey, all the lines or vector strokes in black, and the not well-defined areas and the background in white; if the **Black BG Check** is activated, all the lines or vector strokes are displayed in white (see  :ref:`Checking Painted Drawings <checking_painted_drawings>`  ).